PlushZ/master-thesis-presentation/slides.md

 Note:
 - 1
-- In this master thesis, I aim to provide a complete workflow based on Galaxy that can ensure data analysis transparency and reproducibility.
+- In this master thesis, I aim to provide a complete, accessible workflow based on Galaxy that can ensure data analysis reproducibility, transparency and regularity.
 - 2
+- for this purpose, I identified the tasks that I intended to complete in this thesis
-- I intended to adapt the Galaxy workflows developed for clinical data to process wastewater data, taking subworkflows for preprocessing data, improving these subworkflows.
+- DEVELOP: I intended to adapt the Galaxy workflows developed for clinical data to process wastewater data,
+    - taking subworkflows for preprocessing data,
+    - improving these subworkflows.
     - then, integrate existing tools for sars-cov-2 lineages abundances analysis in wastewater samples
 - then, test these workflows on mock datasets as well as real datasets, and benchmark them against each other and with other solution offered by other researchers.
-- for this purpose, I identified the tasks that I intended to complete in this thesis

 ---